 In today’s society it can be hard to hear the Lord’s call, but people’s frequent prompts that I may be suited to the priesthood were a strong sign for me to listen to God further.
 My year serving as a deacon at Our Lady’s in St John’s Wood was a very affirming experience.
 I can definitely say that without the support and guidance of so many parishioners, priests, friends and family over the years I would not be in the place where I am now.
 I would like to express my deep thanks to everyone who has offered me a helping hand and words of wisdom, their prayers and friendship on the journey thus far – I will need this support more now than ever as I now make my first steps in priestly ministry.

-Fr Andrew is now serving as the Assistant Priest at St Monica’s parish in Palmers Green
+Fr Andrew is now serving at Kingsland Parish.

 Fr Graham Stokes